ricomariani/CG-SQL-author/docs/user_guide/05_cursors.md

 -- consumes a cursor
 create proc cursor_user(box_obj object<my_shape cursor>)
 begin
-   declare C cursor for box_obj;  -- the cursors shape will be my_shape matching box loop fetch C begin
+  -- the cursors shape will be my_shape, matching box_obj
+  cursor C for box_obj;
+  loop fetch C
+  begin
     -- do something with C
   end;
 end;

 -- captures a cursor and passes it on create proc cursor_boxer() begin declare C cursor for select * from something_like_my_shape;
   declare box_obj object<my_shape cursor>
   set box from cursor C; -- produces error if shape doesn't match call cursor_user(box_obj);
 end;
 ```

-Importantly, once you box a cursor the underlying SQLite statement’s
+Importantly, once you box a cursor the underlying SQLite statement’s lifetime is
-lifetime is managed by the box object with normal retain/release
+managed by the box object with normal retain/release semantics.
+The box and
-semantics.
-The box and underlying statement can be released simply by
+underlying statement can be released simply by setting all references to it to
-setting all references to it to null as usual.
+null as usual.

-With this pattern it's possible to, for instance, create a cursor,
+With this pattern it's possible to, for instance, create a cursor, box it,
-box it, consume some of the rows in one procedure, do some other stuff,
+consume some of the rows in one procedure, do some other stuff, and then consume
-and then consume the rest of the rows in another different procedure.
+the rest of the rows in another different procedure.

 Important Notes:

 * the underlying SQLite statement is shared by all references to it.
+Unboxing
-Unboxing does not reset the cursor's position.
-It is possible, even desirable, to have different procedures advancing the same cursor
+  does not reset the cursor's position.
+It is possible, even desirable, to have
+  different procedures advancing the same cursor
-* there is no operation for "peeking" at a cursor without advancing it; if your code requires that you inspect the row and then delegate it, you can do this simply by passing the cursor data as a value rather than the cursor statement.
-Boxing and unboxing are for cases where you need to stream data out of the cursor in helper procedures
+* there is no operation for "peeking" at a cursor without advancing it; if your
+  code requires that you inspect the row and then delegate it, you can do this
+  simply by passing the cursor data as a value rather than the cursor statement.
+  Boxing and unboxing are for cases where you need to stream data out of the
+  cursor in helper procedures
-* durably storing a boxed cursor (e.g. in a global) could lead to all manner of problems -- it SQLite terms is *exactly* like holding on to a `sqlite3_stmt *` for a long time with all the same problems, because that is exactly is happening
+* durably storing a boxed cursor (e.g. in a global) could lead to all manner of
+  problems -- it SQLite terms is *exactly* like holding on to a `sqlite3_stmt *`
+  for a long time with all the same problems, because that is exactly is
+  happening

-Summarizing, the main reason for using the boxing patterns is to allow
+Summarizing, the main reason for using the boxing patterns is to allow for
-for standard helper procedures that can get a cursor from a variety
+standard helper procedures that can get a cursor from a variety of places and
-of places and process it.
-Boxing isn’t the usual pattern at all and
+process it.
+Boxing isn’t the usual pattern at all and returning cursors in a
-returning cursors in a box, while possible, should be avoided in favor
-of the simpler patterns, if only because then then lifetime management
+box, while possible, should be avoided in favor of the simpler patterns, if only
-is very simple in all those cases.
+because then then lifetime management is very simple in all those cases.